AarushiSaxena/IOSD-Winterlympics/README.md

-# AUDIO SPEECH TO SIGN LANGUAGE CONVERTER
+# AUDIO/TEXT TO SIGN LANGUAGE CONVERTER

-A web application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.
+An application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.
+This system will facilitate communication for millions of deaf and mute people and aid in communicating with people who dont understand sign language.

 >- Front-end using HTML,CSS,JavaScript.
 >- Speech recognition using JavaScript Web speech API.